Istiaquek49/CSCI499GroupProject/Social-Contract-Outline.md

 > What are our expectations for conduct among team members?

 ```
 We want our group members to at least make an attempt to show progress on anything they are stuck at.
-Also ask for help when needed.
+Be respectful, contribute to the group, help each other, communication at least 2 times a week and will be adjusted as necessary to complete the project.
 ```

 ## CONSEQUENCES